HowardALandman/QTD/src/tdc7201/README.md

 If `True`, sets the chip to trigger on falling edges of START and STOP.
 The default is `False`, which has it trigger on rising edges.
 * `calibration2_periods` - The number of clock cycles to recalibrate for.
 The allowed values are 2, 10 (hardware default), 20, and 40.
+If you specify any other value, will round up (if below 40) or down (if above 40) to the next legal value.
 * `avg_cycles` -
 The number of measurements to average over.
 The allowed values are 1, 2, 4, 8, 16, 32, 64, and 128.